JamesDolphin/DiscordWelcome/README.md

 # discordWelcome
-Sends a message to a discord user when they join a discord server
+PM's users when they join a discord server.